SimranS22/Explore-PowerBI/Judicial Case Insights (As of July 2024)/README.md

 - **Charts**: Interactive visualizations such as pie charts, stacked bar charts, and clustered column charts.

 ## Project Components
-- **Report**: Detailed presentation explaining the dashboards and insights derived from the data.
+- **[Report](https://github.com/SimranS22/Explore-PowerBI/blob/main/Judicial%20Case%20Insights%20(As%20of%20July%202024)/Judicial_Case_Insights.pdf)**: Detailed presentation explaining the dashboards and insights derived from the data.
 - **Dashboard Images**: Visual representation of the dashboard's key sections.
 - **Video Demo**: A walkthrough of the dashboard functionalities and features.
 - **PBIX File**: Power BI file containing the dashboards and visualizations.